Identifying the post-pandemic determinants of low performing students in Latin America through Interpretable Machine Learning methods: Methods

 \subsection{Stacking approach for classification}

-When faced with a classification task as in the current paper (and after choosing the best model based on evaluation metrics) the next decision is to assess which one is best suited.
-But this not obvious, and combining multiple learners (ML algorithms) into a final ensemble model, is likely to lead to superior performance compared with each individual learner.
+When faced with a classification task as in the current paper\textendash and after choosing the best model configuration for each of the five ML models based on evaluation metrics\textendash the next decision is to assess which model is best suited.
+But this decision is not obvious and, combining multiple learners into a final ensemble model, is quite likely to lead to a superior performance compared with each individual learner.
+Ensemble models represent a paradigm in which multiple algorithms are strategically combined to improve prediction accuracy and robustness beyond what can be achieved by any single model (\citealp{qiao20}).
+Our choice of the five types of ML classification models to build up the ensemble model is due to their diversity, so that errors or better fittings across models are complemented.
+For instance, logit and logitlasso are linear models whereas RF and GB are tree-based ensemble methods, and NN can account for model highly complex, non-linear relationships.
+This choice is somehow validated by systematic reviews on the topic of ML for the identification of students at risk where ensemble models combining RF, GB and SVM are more commonly employed (\citealp{shi25}).

 Stacked generalisation (or stacking), a concept introduced by \cite{wolpert92}, allows a form of model averaging using a technique that utilises the predictions of various models to train a meta-model.
-Theoretically, stacking perform as well as individual learners (\citealp{vanderlaan07}).
-Here, I follow the stacking approach among the best five binary classification ML models using the work of \cite{ahrens23}, implementing stacking in Stata.

-The stacking process for binary classification exercises consists of two steps.
-First, cross-validated predicted probabilities for each of the five base learners and each observation $\big( \widehat{y}^{-k(i)}_{(j),i} \big)$ are obtained for all folds ($K$ data partitions of similar size) expect from the fold where current observation is located (i.e., $-k$($i$)).
-Second, the final learner (stacked model) is fit by using the observed $y_{i}$ outcome and cross-validated predicted probabilities as predictors $\big( \widehat{y}^{-k(i)}_{(1),i}, \widehat{y}^{-k(i)}_{(2),i},...,\widehat{y}^{-k(i)}_{(J),i} \big)$, with the condition that weights are zero or positive ($w_{i} \ge$ 0) and the sum of weights are equal to one $\sum_{j=1}^{J=5} w_{j} = 1$, where $j$ denotes different base learners.
-That is, for the standard least squares:
+Theoretically, stacking performs as well as individual learners (\citealp{vanderlaan07}).
+Here, we follow the stacking approach among the best five binary classification ML models following the work of \cite{ahrens23}.\footnote{For stacked generalisation we use the Stata command: \texttt{pystacked}.} The stacking process for binary classification exercises consists of two steps.\footnote{It should be noted that there are another recent progress on stacking models for binary classification tasks.
+For instance, \cite{ali24} introduce a new ensemble classifier using several base $k$ nearest neighbour ($k$NN) relying on an extended neighbourhood rule and randomly projected bootstrap sample which outperforms other ensemble classifiers because it includes a bootstrap sampling of all features.
+See also, \cite{ali23}, for further details.} First, cross-validated predicted probabilities for each of the five base learners and each observation $\big(\widehat{y}^{-k(i)}_{(j),i}\big)$ are obtained for all folds ($K$ data partitions of similar size), expect from the fold where the current observation is located (i.e., $-k$($i$)).
+Second, the final learner (stacked model) is fit by using the observed $y_{i}$ outcome and cross-validated predicted probabilities as predictors $\big(\widehat{y}^{-k(i)}_{(1),i}, \widehat{y}^{-k(i)}_{(2),i},...,\widehat{y}^{-k(i)}_{(J),i}\big)$ of the full sample.
+The final learner is obtained by minimising the least squares with the additional constraint that coefficients sum to one: